Genivia/ugrep/README.md

            -j, --smart-case
                   Perform  case  insensitive  matching  unless PATTERN contains an upper case letter.
-Note that this mode applies to ASCII letters only.
+This option applies to ASCII letters only.

            --json Output file matches in JSON.
-When option -H, -n, -k, or -b is used additional values are output.
-See also the --format and -u options.
+If -H, -n, -k, or -b is specified, additional values are output.
+See also options --format and -u.

            -K NUM1[,NUM2], --range=NUM1[,NUM2]
-                  Start  searching  at  line NUM1 and end at line NUM2 when speci- fied.
+                  Start searching at line NUM1; stops at line NUM2 when specified.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are expanded when columns are counted, see also option --tabs.

            -L, --files-without-match
                   Only  the names of files not containing selected lines are writ- ten to standard output.
 Pathnames  are  listed  once  per  file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard  output.   ugrep  will only search a file until a match has been found,  making  searches  potentially  less  expensive.
                   Pathnames  are  listed  once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays the LABEL value when input is read from standard  input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
-                  Force  output  to  be line buffered.
-By default, output is line buffered when standard output is a terminal and  block  buffered otherwise.
+                  Force output to be line buffered instead of block buffered.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern  MAGIC  are  searched.
                   The  signature "magic bytes" at the start of a file are compared to the MAGIC regex pattern.
 When matching,  the  file  will  be searched.
 When MAGIC is preceded by a `!' or a `^', skip files with matching MAGIC signatures.
 This option may be repeated and may  be  combined  with  options -O and -t to expand the search.
                   Every file on the search path is read,  making  searches  poten- tially more expensive.

            -m NUM, --max-count=NUM
-                  Stop reading the input after NUM  matches  for  each  file  pro- cessed.
+                  Stop reading the input after NUM matches in each input file.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.